 - Diane E. Davis, ‘Non-State Armed Actors, New Imagined Communities, and Shifting Patterns of Sovereignty and Insecurity in the Modern World’, August 2009.

-The winning articles of the Brodie Prize are freely accessible through Taylor and Francis.
+The winning articles of the Brodie Prize are accessible through Taylor and Francis.